riscv-europe/summit-website/site.src/pages/posters.md

 *Bio*

-* Dr Henri-Pierre Charles is research director in CEA-LIST since September 2010.
+*Dr Henri-Pierre Charles is research director in CEA-LIST since September 2010.
 His educationnal background is a master degree in computer science in 1987 and a PhD in 1993 from INPG, Grenoble, France.
 He was university lecturer in Versailles University during 17 years since 1993.
 Since his CEA arrival he has participated in many collaboratie projects, mainly in the HPC domain.
 He has supervised many PHD thesis on code optimizations and High performance computing.
 His research interests are in dynamic compilation, Low level code optimization and new methods for code generation for high performances and multimedia applications.
 He has developed the concept of « compilettes » that can be defined as tiny compilers embedded into applications, able to generate optimal code depending on the data characteristics.
-The “compilettes” was generated by the former deGoal compiler and, since 2022, with the open source compiler HybroGen*
+The “compilettes” was generated by the former deGoal compiler and, since 2022, with the open source compiler HybroGen.*

 ### Zdenek Prikryl -- RISC-V as an Enabler of Heterogeneous Compute